 For autonomous maintenance to be successful, machine operators need to be knowledgeable about the basic machine workings and identify the purpose of different subsystems.
 The maintenance department gives this training.
 Some of the basic training includes:

 - Understanding the purpose of the machine’s basic components

 - Knowing what different problems look like (i.e., loosing, vibration, and abnormal temperature)

-- Setting expectations of what levels of a task they can perform
+- Setting expectations of what task levels they can perform

 - Identifying types of problems (i.e., mechanical, electrical, instrumental)

 Step 2: Consistent Cleaning

 The purpose of this step is to have the machine stay in as ideal of a condition as possible, much like it was when newly purchased.
 This includes basic tasks like:

 - Removal of any dirt accumulated on the visible parts of the machine